 Beach Trolleys

-• Beach trolleys are required to be empty and folded prior to boarding gates.
+• Beach trolleys are required to be empty and folded prior to boarding the vessel.

 • Folded beach trolleys and any additional items are to be placed in the designated area on board as directed by the crew.

-• Upright market trolleys, including their contents, must meet the Size & Weight Guide in our Luggage Policy.
+• Upright trolleys, including their contents, must meet the Size & Weight Guide in our Luggage Policy listed above.

 These items are permitted only as carry-on items, with the following conditions: